Travel Route: San Antonio – Big Bend National Park – Alpine

 Why is it called Big Bend National Park?

 It’s not one of the famous National Parks; it is certainly far and difficult to reach.
 Thus, it is one of the least-visited, but after a drive that took me 10 hours (with many stops), I arrived at Chisos Mountains Lodge.
 I think it was worthwhile.
 I always loved the desert’s silence and uninterrupted horizon line.
 There is something about desert scenery that is bigger than words.

-Small towns, ghost towns, towns that aren’t really towns, a few of them exist along the road.
+Small towns, ghost towns, and towns that aren’t categorically towns exist along the road.
 With the summer heat, the distance from a major city, it’s not surprising to imagine how humans tried and failed to thrive there.
 Yet, this is a place where whatever concerns you have in your everyday life are likely to melt away, with anything you leave in your car.

 The park derives its name from the U-shaped bend of the Rio Grande bordering the park, providing a natural border between the United States and Mexico.
 It’s not precisely “Grande” as the water level is low due to drought that has left much of the river dry.
-At some points, you can cross the river into Mexico on foot, although signs warn that it’s illegal.
+You can cross the river into Mexico on foot at some points, although signs warn that it’s illegal.
 I noticed quite a few border patrol cars in the park and the area at large.